 I know everyone is different, so you’re welcomed to choose which shot you prefer.

 You have the entire shrine to yourself, you’ve spent a nice chunk of time capturing photos from all angles, now it’s time to leave before the tourists arrive?
 No, I don’t think so.
 A lot of people assume that Fushimi Inari Shrine is just that one double-strip of walkway.
-However, the shrine is actually composed of thousands of shrines placed eloquently along the mountain in which many locals and tourists can hike through.

-The entire hike back-and-forth takes about 2-3 hours.
-I’m not suggesting that you go the entire way, I’m simply adding that if you believe that the only snippet of photography you can achieve is the intro to a very beautiful path of shrines, think again my friend.
 Take a 5-10 minute stroll along the longer path of shrines to enjoy the moment of peace in the morning and take a few more captures.
 If you get tired or would like to move on at any moment, please do so and turn back around!
 You’ll be glad you went and disappointed if you don’t.

 Book Your Stay In Kyoto